ruhani-j/boardventure-boardgame/proposal.md

 - We may need something like YouTube or some other learning resources as our current knowledge may not be sufficient for this project.

-- The use of Google or other such browsers to find additional references.
+- Google or other such search engines may be needed to find additional references.

 **6. Timeline of Activities - R**